-A delicious summer panzanella salad with a stone fruit twist that’s hearty enough for a meal or great alongside a main course.
-It’s a great use for day-old bread!
+This delicious summer stone fruit Panzanella salad is hearty enough for a meal or great alongside a main course.
+It's a great use for day-old bread!

-I don’t know where I’ve been hiding, but I’ve just discovered the beauty that is called the Panzanella Salad this summer.
-I had never seen one before theis year, but I’ve been so inspired by all of the beautiful panzanella salads popping up from all of my favorite food bloggers the past couple of months.
+I don't know where I've been hiding, but I've just discovered the beauty that is called the Panzanella Salad this summer.
+I had never seen one before this year, but I've been so inspired by all of the beautiful Panzanella salads popping up from all of my favorite food bloggers the past couple of months.

-A delicious summer panzanella salad with a stone fruit twist that's hearty enough for a meal or great alongside a main course.
+This delicious summer stone fruit panzanella salad is hearty enough for a meal or great alongside a main course.
 It's a great use for day-old bread!

 - 2 slices sourdough bread (or other crusty bread), cubed

 - 1 cup dark sweet cherries, pitted and halved

 - Preheat oven to 400° F. Place bread cubes in a single layer on a foil-lined baking sheet and bake, stirring every few minutes, until toasted (about 10-15 minutes).

 - In a large bowl, toss cooled toasted bread with peaches, plums, tomatoes, cherries, mozzarella, mint and basil.

 - Serve with salt, pepper, oil and vinegar.